ibrahimvers15/learning/README.md

 This guide will help you deploy your site for free using GitHub Pages.

 1.  **Create a new GitHub Repository:**
     -   Go to [GitHub](https://github.com) and create a new public repository.
-For this guide, we'll assume it's named `kids-learning-hub`.
+For this guide, we'll assume it's named `learning`.

 2.  **Push your code to the repository:**
     -   Initialize Git and push your local project to the new repository.